Goss Stadium at Coleman Field: History

+In 1964, the school floated plans to move the baseball stadium to the west of Parker Stadium (now Reser Stadium) and build dugouts and other permanent structurers as part of the project.
+The stadium was rededicated in 1981 after improvements during the prior offseason.
 The Scott Halbrook Memorial Scoreboard was added to Ralph Coleman Field in 1986 in memory of the 1981 freshman outfielder, who died in a freak accident just three days prior to his first season with the Beavers.
 The scoreboard remained in use until its replacement in 2006.

 In the late fall of 1998, after many years of talks regarding upgrading the bleachers, concession stands, and the press box, a major remodel was undertaken, in large part due to a $2.3 million donation by John and Eline Goss.
 Completed before the start of the 1999 season, the addition of the all new stadium put to rest the idea that the Beavers may not be able to continue to play at their longtime home.
 With the field located in the middle of campus, there had been discussion of the land being turned over to academic uses.
 The first official game at Goss Stadium at Coleman field was played March 12, 1999.

 Lights were added to the stadium in 2002, allowing the Beavers to play their first night game at home on April 27, a 4–1 victory over the fourth-ranked Stanford Cardinal.
 In the summer of 2006, after the Beavers' first national championship, a state-of-the-art scoreboard was installed, replacing the Scott Halbrook Memorial Scoreboard.
 This scoreboard featured the first video replay screen in the conference.
 The natural grass (and dirt) infield was replaced with FieldTurf in late 2006, in time for the 2007 season.
 The pitcher's mound and home plate area were the only portions that remained dirt.
 The basepaths and "skin" portion are FieldTurf, colored dark orange.
 The home plate area at Goss Stadium was later covered with FieldTurf, leaving only the pitcher's mound with dirt.